mauno-j-ronkko/sharkC64/docs/language/types.md

 Moreover, the expression is considered illegal if the operator does not apply to the type of the operators.

+Some operators may have a result type that is different form the type of the operands.
+For instance, comparisons result always in a boolean type.
+As an example, when byte values are compared, the result is a boolean value indicating if the comparison holds between the byte values.

 <br /><br />
 :leftwards_arrow_with_hook: [Back to index](../index.md)